-Repeated breaches of the Behaviour Policy and/or suspensions may result in an initial meeting with a Governor (pre-Pastoral Support Plan Meeting (PSP)) or the pupil and family appearing at a PSP Meeting including:
+Repeated breaches of the Behaviour Policy and/or suspensions may result in an initial meeting with a Governor (pre-Pastoral Support Plan Meeting (PSP)) or the pupil and family appearing at a full PSP Meeting including:

-- SLT representative for the year;
+- Senior LT representative for the year

-- Deputy Headteacher for Pastoral matters;
+- PSP Manager

-- Head of Year;
+- Head of Year

-- Governors from the Pupil Disciplinary Committee.
+- Governors from the Pupil Disciplinary Committee

 This will be to discuss the situation in which the pupil finds her/himself.
-When a pupil has been seen by this group they will be expected to attend "follow up" meetings throughout the process and a review meeting at the end of the 16-week programme.
+When a pupil has been seen by this group they will be expected to attend "follow up" meetings throughout the process and a review meeting at the end of the 16-week (minimum) programme.

-Stage Ten - Permanent Exclusion
+Behaviour Policy Stage Ten - Permanent Exclusion